-hexgate.mcp module wraps any MCP server as a set of LangChain BaseTool objects so they go through the same policy enforcement, audit, and approval flow as native @agent_tool functions.
+hexgate.mcp module wraps any MCP server as framework-native tool objects so they go through the same policy enforcement, audit, and approval flow as native tool functions.
 Zero glue code: connect the server, every tool it exposes auto-registers under a mcp-<server>-<tool> namespace.
+Wire the tools through whichever adapter your agent is built on (LangChain, OpenAI Agents, Pydantic AI, Google ADK).

 Usage